Need a traffic lawyer for your speeding or traffic citation in Rockingham County?

-Receiving his Juris Doctorate from the University of North Carolina at Chapel Hill, Attorney Adam Soltys is fully equipped to advocate for the best possible reduction of your traffic citation.
+Attorney Adam Soltys received his Juris Doctorate from the University of North Carolina at Chapel Hill and is fully equipped to advocate for the best possible reduction of your traffic citation.
 His presence in these courts week after week has allowed him to become familiar with the with the Rockingham District Attorney’s policies and procedures.
 Mr. Soltys has been handling criminal and traffic practice for over nine years.
 His experience grants him the skills necessary to succeed in your case.

-The first piece of advice Attorney Soltys recommends is not to pay off your traffic ticket.
+The first piece of advice Attorney Soltys recommends is not to pay off your traffic ticket without first consulting a traffic attorney.
 Paying your ticket is essentially pleading guilty to the offense and often results in points added to both your license and insurance.
 Instead, you should hire an attorney to represent on your behalf as to ensure you receive the best possible outcome.
 At iTicket.law, you will not need to accompany Mr. Soltys in court*.
 This allows you to avoid wasting valuable time waiting hours at the court house.

 Attorney Soltys has a a wide wealth of knowledge of the Court’s policies and procedures in Rockingham County.
 His mission is to use this knowledge to negotiate on your behalf for the best outcome possible.
 Additionally, he would employ his experience with the North Carolina DMV rules and how different resolutions may affect your license and insurance in order to plan for the best result.
 If you aren’t comfortable with the rules and legal proceedings in Rockingham County or NC DMV or DOI rules, the best option may be to hire a traffic attorney.
 It can save you a significant amount time and money.*

-Tickets that Traffic Attorney Adam Soltys can handle in Rockingham County include, but are not limited to:
+Tickets that Attorney Soltys Handles in Rockingham County

 With the exception of certain more serious charges, you will not have to appear in court if you hire our firm.
 We will send you a waiver of appearance, which will allow Atty.
 Soltysto appear on your behalf, without you coming to court.